Government

 • The council is empowered to:

-o Investigating the conduct of any department, office or agency;
+• Investigate the conduct of any department, office, or agency;

-o Calling a special elect ion to fill a mayor’s unexpired term
+• Call a special election to fill a mayor’s unexpired term

-o Requiring surety bonds for those handling public fund so Council members are not required to maintain individual offices at city hall unless the municipality’s population exceeds 190,000
+• Require surety bonds for those handling public funds so that council members are not required to maintain individual offices at city hall unless the municipality’s population exceeds 190,000

-o Council members have no authority to seek to dictate or require appointment or removal of a city employee
+• Council members have no authority to seek, dictate, or require appointment or removal of a city employee.

-o Council members must deal with department heads through the mayor
+• Council members must deal with department heads through the mayor.

 • The council is required to hold meetings on the first Tuesday after the first Monday in July following the election of council members and at least monthly thereafter